nikhilnair31/MLScraper/README.md

 # MLScraper
 Web Scraper built with Selenium to extract site data and run through an SVM classifier to extract relevant text.

+# How to Use :
+First run redis-server.
+Then run flaskapp.py.
-Run flaskapp.py followed by Celery worker using celery -A flaskapp.celery worker --loglevel=info --config=celeryconfig --pool=eventlet
+Then run Celery worker using celery -A flaskapp.celery worker --loglevel=info --config=celeryconfig --pool=eventlet